Last modified: Nov. 18, 2023, 11:16 a.m.

-A very rare species, only found in the beginning of the 20th century in the province of Namur.
-Rediscovered again in 2019.
+A very rare species, only found in the beginning of the 20th century in NA.
+Rediscovered in 2019 in the same province.

 An empty seed-head is used as a case by the caterpillar.
 While growing, it can build several seed-heads together, with a maximum of five (cfr.
 Coleophora trifolii (Curtis, 1832) on Melilotus sp.).